Masters Frequently Asked Questions

 I have missed the recommended application deadline.
 Can I still apply?

-Many academics and members of staff are on leave throughout the summer.
-The decision making process can take longer than the usual 4/5 week it can take to make a decision.
+Many academics and members of staff are on leave throughout the summer and the decision making process can take longer.

 You will also need to consider being able to meet fully both Academic entry requirement and English Language evidence (if relevant) before the start of the programme.

 Finally Non EEA students who need to apply for a tier-4 student visa should not underestimate the time it can take for a visa application to be processed.
-Submitting a late application to study at SOAS means that they might not get a decision in time to apply for their visa and get entry clearance .
+Submitting a late application to study at SOAS means that a decision may not be ready in time to apply for a visa and be here at the start the programme .

 Am I eligible to study at SOAS?

-You can also email the relevant admissions tutors to find out more if your current academic/work experience makes you eligible for a specific Masters programme.
-Visit the Department list to find the relevant academic selector or convenor of the programme.
+You can also email the relevant programme Convenors to find out if your current academic/work experience makes you eligible to apply.
+Visit the Department list to find the name of the person you need to email.

 What information needs to be included in the reference?